artsy/artsy.github.io/_posts/2017-02-05-Retrospective-Swift-at-Artsy.md

 I've mentioned that the apps we build have problems specific to API-driven applications.
 This means that the majority of our work tends to be that we have the full data already, and need to iterate to get the right styling and logic mapping correct, in doing so we want to also make it easy to re-use code.

 The React component-oriented architecture makes it very easy to build these types of applications.
 Born out of the [JavaScript primordial soup][js-soup], where conceptual frameworks come and go every year or so.
-React has been around for a while now, and seems to have a lot of stopping power.
+React has been around for a while now, and seems to have a lot of momentum.

 All of these frameworks have the same domain problems that our iOS apps have, external API stores, complex user device state and a mature user-interface API (either the DOM, or UIKit.)

 With React, the core concept of a virtual DOM means that you can simplify a lot of complicated state-management for your application.
 It becomes trivial, removing the need for more complicated state-handling ideas like functional or reactive programming.

 With Relay, we got an genuinely ground-breaking change in how interactions get handled with our API.
-I don't want to ever work against an API without a tool like Relay.
+I don't want to  work against an API without a tool like Relay again.

 > References from JS 2017: [React][react], [Relay][relay]

 Both of these tools provide a developer experience better than iOS native tooling.
 React's strict state management rules allow external tools to extend a React application easily, so the onus is not on the React team to make better tools.
 Other projects provide tools like: [debuggers][rn-debugger], [external state viewers][reactotron], [runtime code injection][hrm], [component storyboarding][storybook] all of which can be running simultaneously as you arer building your application.
 Imagine being given the flow of all state in your app in [every bug report][logrocket].

 A single press of save would take your changes, inject it into your current running application, keep you in the exact same place, depending on the type of change it could re-layout your views, and so you can stay in your editor and make your changes. <em>From 25 seconds, to less than one</em>.
-For a lot of my work, I can put my tests, debuggers and the application on another screen, and just move my head to watch changes propagate on save.
+For a lot of my work, I can put my tests, debuggers and the application on another screen, and just move my head to watch changes propagate on pressing save.

 So, you're thinking _"Yeah, but JavaScript..."_ - well, we use [TypeScript][what_is_ts] and it fixes pretty much every issue with JavaScript.
-Add in with that it's no problem for us to write native code when we need to.
-The last project I did on our React Native codebase required JS <-> Swift communication.
+It's also no problem for us to write native code when we need to, we are still adding to an existing native codebase.
+The last project I did on our React Native codebase required bi-directional JS <-> Swift communication.

 React Native feels like the best of both worlds: Elegant, fast to work with application code, which the whole dev team understands.
 Falling back to native tooling when we think it will be best for the project.

 > Reference from JS 2017: [TypeScript][typescript]

 There's one more thing that I want to really stress around developer experience, it's really easy to write tests for our React components.
 Testing in JavaScript is night-and-day better than native testing.
-Because we can run our tests outside of the simulator (due to React's virtual DOM) we have all tests related to all the changes in git running on save.
+Because we can run our tests outside of the simulator (due to React's virtual DOM) we run tests whenever you press save.
+These tests are only the ones related to the current [changes in git][jest].
+The only this we miss is visual snapshots [from the simulator][snapshots], not having to restart a simulator to run tests makes it worth it though.

 #### Same Tools, Different Dev